Television antenna: Loop antenna

 The UHF channels are often received by a single turn loop antenna.
-Since a "rabbit ears" antenna only covers the VHF bands, it is often combined with a UHF loop mounted on the same base to cover all the TV channels.
+Since a rabbit ears antenna only covers the VHF bands, it is often combined with a UHF loop mounted on the same base to cover all the TV channels.
+This of course also depends by country and region: for example in the UK and Ireland, terrestrial TV broadcasts are only on the UHF band, meaning that a loop antenna is necessary and the rabbit ears would only be useful for FM radio reception.

 Flat antenna

-Soon after television broadcasting switched from analog to digital broadcasting, indoor antenna marketing evolved beyond the traditional "rabbit ears."
-Flat antennas are lightweight, thin, and usually square-shaped with the claim of having more omnidirectional reception.
-They connect to televisions only with a coaxial cable; they may also be sold with a signal amplifier requiring a power source.
-Internally, the thin, flat square is a loop antenna, with its circular metallic wiring embedded into conductive plastic.
+A more recent phenomenon for indoor antennas are flat antennas, which are lightweight, thin, and usually square-shaped with the claim of having more omnidirectional reception.
+They are also marketed as being more in line with modern minimalistic home designs.
+Flat antennas may have a stand or could be hung on a wall or a window.
+Internally, the thin, flat square is a loop antenna with its circular metallic wiring embedded into conductive plastic.

 Outdoor

 When a higher-gain antenna is needed to achieve adequate reception in suburban or fringe reception areas, an outdoor directional antenna is usually used.
 Although most simple antennas have null directions where they have zero response, the directions of useful gain are very broad.
-In contrast, directional antennas can have an almost unidirectional radiation pattern so the correct end of the antenna must be pointed at the TV station.
+In contrast, directional antennas can have an almost unidirectional radiation pattern, so the correct end of the antenna must be pointed at the TV station.
 As an antenna design provides higher gain (compared to a dipole), the main lobe of the radiation pattern becomes narrower.
 Outdoor antennas provide up to a 15 dB gain in signal strength and 15-20 dB greater rejection of ghost signals in analog TV.
-Combined with a signal increase of 14 dB due to height, and 11 dB due to lack of attenuating building walls, an outdoor antenna can result in a signal strength increase of up to 40 dB at the TV receiver.
+Combined with a signal increase of 14 dB due to height and 11 dB due to lack of attenuating building walls, an outdoor antenna can result in a signal strength increase of up to 40 dB at the TV receiver.